Offer, confirmation and registration - LPC

 - The LLM in Legal Practice (Stages One & Two of the LPC and a Dissertation)

 As you will be aware students are able to take the two stages of the LPC at different providers.
-If you wish to accept the offer for Stage One only please indicate this on the acceptance form included in your offer pack.
+If you wish to accept the offer for Stage One only please indicate this on the online acceptance form.

 All offers will be conditional upon you obtaining a minimum lower second class honours in a Qualifying Law Degree or at least a lower second class honours in a non-law degree and a pass in the GDL/CPE.

-Should you wish to accept your offer please complete the acceptance form enclosed with your offer pack and return it to us along with evidence of your deposit payment of £350.
+Should you wish to accept your offer please complete the online acceptance form and pay the £350 deposit.
+You should return this by the date stated on your offer email.
 The deposit can be paid online using your student number (at the top of the offer letter).
-You should return this by the date stated on your offer.
 For further details of how to pay please see the section on paying your deposit/tuition fees.

 Please note that the course does fill up so do make sure that you accept your place by the deadline to avoid disappointment.
+Late acceptances will only be permitted if there is space available.
 (Extensions to the deadline can be requested from the Admissions Department (email@example.com).

 If you have a Training Contract it will be possible to postpone the deposit payment (should you need to).
-Please just include a copy of your Training Contract offer letter along with your acceptance form.
+Please just provide us with a copy of your Training Contract offer letter when you accept your offer.

 Please note that, in accordance with the Consumer Protection (Distance Selling) Regulations 2000, you have fourteen days from the time we receive your acceptance and deposit in which to cancel your acceptance.
 After such time your deposit will become non-refundable.

 All acceptances will be acknowledged by email.
-We will contact you at various points over the summer by post and email, so it is important to inform us if you change either address.
+We will contact you at various points over the summer by email, so it is important to inform us if you change your contact details.
 You will receive regular updates on the School, the course and the wider University regularly over the coming months.

 Once you have accepted your place, you can look ahead to starting with us.
-The start date is Monday 10th September 2018.
+The course is scheduled to begin on Monday 7th September 2020.

 Below you can find out about further key dates for your calendar, along with information about timetables and reading lists.

-Online registration is scheduled to open in early August 2018.
+Online registration is scheduled to open in early August 2020.
 Once online registration has opened and you have met all of the conditions of your offer you will receive an automated email from City, University of London inviting you to register for the course online.
-Please note that you cannot register online until you have received this email as this will give you the unique user ID and password which you require to login.
+Please note that you cannot register online until you have received this email.

 Online registration is a relatively straightforward process.
-You will be asked to confirm course details and personal details (full name, address, date of birth etc.).
+You will be asked to confirm course details and personal details (full name, address, date of birth, etc.).
 You will also be prompted to pay the first instalment of your fees if you have not already done so.
-You do not have to complete online registration all at once, you can return to it later, however please ensure you do complete online registration before Registration Day, which will be 10th September 2018.
+You do not have to complete online registration all at once, you can return to it later.

-On Registration Day (10 September 2018) you will complete the formalities of registration, this will include checking all students eligibility to study in the UK (so you will need to bring your passport), and issuing your student card.
+On Registration Day you will complete the formalities of registration, this will include checking all student’s eligibility to study in the UK (so you will need to bring your passport), and issuing your student card.
 The first batch of course materials will also be distributed including a number of text books.

 You will receive your timetable for the first two weeks (Foundation Period) by email in late August.
 You will receive your timetable for the rest of the term during the Foundation Period.